groundmelon/m100_x3/README.md

 1. Install all the prerequisites in [dji-sdk/Manifold-Cam](https://github.com/dji-sdk/Manifold-Cam) (Mainly aims to install libdcam.so in the system)

-2. (Optional) Disable lightdm for stability:
+2. (Optional or Necessary?
+I'm not sure) Disable lightdm for stability:

     in `/etc/init/lightdm.conf`, line 12: